How To Gamble Responsibly

-A responsible gambler may want to impose limits on his or herself to prevent temptation into overspending or spending too much time gambling.
+A responsible gambler may want to impose limits to prevent temptation into overspending or spending too much time gambling.
 If you feel that you are falling into either of these categories, then there's the risk of becoming a “problem gambler”.

-A problem gambler is somebody who takes no joy from gambling, engages it in compulsively and very often loses more than he or she gains.
-They'll devote most of his or her time to gambling, choosing to gamble over spending time with loved ones, and stopping from engaging in hobbies that were previously enjoyed.
+A problem gambler is somebody who takes no joy from gambling, engages in it compulsively and very often loses more than they gain.
+They'll devote most of their time to gambling, choosing to gamble over spending time with loved ones, and stopping from engaging in hobbies that were previously enjoyed.

 Problem gamblers may exhibit many different behaviours – for example, they may find themselves lying to their loved ones about how much time or money they have spent gambling.